kingometal/ising/README.md

 \<lattice size\>: the simulation simulates an ising model on rectangular lattice of size \<lattice size\>x\<lattice size\>

 \<magnification\>: each field of the lattice is displayed as \<magnification\>x\<magnification\> pixels.

+# Experimental: Docker
+For those who prefer using Docker instead of installing required libraries, can try to compile and run the code from a docker-container.
+The script <b>runIsingInDocker.sh</b> contains all required commands and should run out-of-the box.
+The only prerequisite is installed docker and current user being in the docker group (or run the script as sudo, which is generally not recommended).

+I mark this feature experimental because I experienced freezes of the program when running it this way.

+# Future scope
+I plan to enhance the source code readability and structure to make the program more comprehensive.